bhavinshah7/routing-info-protocol/README.md

 3) CIDR
 4) Route message broadcasts
 5) Recovery from failed links and router, if alternate routes are available
-6) Split horizon with poisoned reverse, to avoid count to infinity problem
+6) Split-horizon routing with poison reverse, to avoid count to infinity problem

 References: